mrfaheemkhan/osdt/README.md

 OpenVPN Secure Deployment Tool
 =======
 OpenVPN Secure Deployment Tool installs and configures OpenVPN 2.3 with strong security settings without sacrificing performance or speed.
 Compatible with RHEL/CentOS 6, Debian 7 wheezy, and Ubuntu 12+.
 Thoroughly tested on Amazon Web Service.
 Perfect for deploying on a new Virtual Private Server.
-Pre-made Windows, Linux, and Android client configuration files included.
+Pre-made configuration files included for Windows, Linux, and mobile clients.

 ####Features
 * User friendly interface